Northwest Women's Consultants

 Do I have to do the cell free fetal DNA test?

-The cell free DNA test is optional for all patients.
-It is an alternative non-invasive prenatal test option to the BUN (Blood, Ultrasound, Nuchal Translucency) test.
+The cell free DNA test is an optional non invasive prenatal screening test, and is an alternative to another non-invasive prenatal screening test known as the BUN (Blood, Ultrasound, Nuchal Translucency) test.

-After counseling, you are given the option to do the test.
-Or you may decline it.
+After counseling and risk factor assessment, you are given the option to have a non invasive prenatal screening test performed.
+You may also decline doing any non invasive prenatal testing.
 The final decision is up to you.

 Will my health insurance cover the cffDNA screening test?